-Policy for Weighting Courses - Honors Math Program (Grades 5-8)

-Elementary and Middle School students who participate in the Honors Math Program (or math enrichment - grade 4) receive a weighted grade to determine the overall GPA accurately.
+Policy for Weighting Courses - Honors Math Program (Grades 5-8) Elementary and Middle School students who participate in the Honors Math Program (or math enrichment - grade 4) receive a weighted grade.
 The individual course grade for the math course will be given the weight of 0.5 bonus points (based on a 4.0 scale) to reflect the challenging curriculum.
 Therefore 0.5 equals 5 points on our 100 scale.
 Therefore, Math honors are based on First Honors - 90 and above.
 Second Honors 85 and above.